 My main concern with this book was its repetitiveness.
 There were a number of chapters with subsections that provided only the slightest variations of the primary message.
 As an audiobook, it was easy to become disengaged, and a few of my notes said things like “still discussing ‘goo’ at page 47 – sigh”.
 However, this may not be quite as obvious in a written format as I normally find it useful when an author effectively reinforces their message.

 Although this book could be more concise, overall I thought Levinson’s emphasis on the need for a manual means of follow-through as well as providing tools for doing so was extremely helpful.
 I know I’ll be rereading this frequently as I’m sure I only absorbed a small portion of its usefulness.
-I highly recommend this as a lesson on why we don’t achieve our well-intended goals and how to go about fixing that.
+I highly recommend The Power to Get Things Done as a lesson on why we don’t achieve our well-intended goals and how to go about fixing that.